-30-series The CTRL_AUX bit in the control register indicates to the Anybus CompactCom if the process data in the current telegram has changed compared to the previous one.
+30-series The CTRL_AUX bit in the control register indicates to the Anybus CompactCom if the process data

 40-series The value of the CTRL_AUX bit is always ignored.
 Process data is always accepted.

 All released Anybus CompactCom 30 example drivers from Anybus CompactCom comply with this difference.